greg-hoff/module11_is601/readmegreg.md

+Installed requirements
-pulled app files from instructor github for module 10 copied new conftest for module 10 pulled test_user for module 10
+pulled app files from greg's github for module 10 renamed container for module 11 copied app calculation files for models and schemas from instructor github for module 11

-    took time to set up dockerfile, server startup, new dependencies and requirements set up test files for testing the schema, database, authentication, and dependencies
+set up test files for testing the new schema and models

+revise conftest and models so that the foreign keys aligned with the addition of the new calculation model and schema.

+added relationship definition in user.py

+added and refined new tests for calculations and calculation schema

 ## Running Tests Locally